magento/devdocs/guides/v2.2/cloud/release-notes/cloud-tools.md

 -  **Docker Updates**

-    - <!-- MAGECLOUD-2888 -->Now the Docker generator uses the services specified in the `.magento.app.yaml` and `.magento/services.yaml` configuration files when [building your Docker environment]({{page.baseurl}}/cloud/docker/docker-config.html).
+    - {:.fix}<!-- MAGECLOUD-2888 -->Now the Docker generator uses the services specified in the `.magento.app.yaml` and `.magento/services.yaml` configuration files when [building your Docker environment]({{page.baseurl}}/cloud/docker/docker-config.html).
 You can choose a different service version using build parameters.

-    -  <!-- MAGECLOUD-2799 -->Added PHP 7.2 image—Added support for PHP 7.2 in Cloud Docker; updated the [Launch Docker configuration]({{ page.baseurl }}/cloud/docker/docker-config.html) to include the `docker:build --php` option to specify the version of PHP compatible with your Magento Commerce version.
+    - {:.new}<!-- MAGECLOUD-2799 -->Added PHP 7.2 image—Added support for PHP 7.2 in Cloud Docker; updated the [Launch Docker configuration]({{ page.baseurl }}/cloud/docker/docker-config.html) to include the `docker:build --php` option to specify the version of PHP compatible with your Magento Commerce version.

     -  <!-- MAGECLOUD-2565 -->Added a [Cron container]({{page.baseurl}}/cloud/docker/docker-development.html#cron-container) based on the PHP-CLI image.